Lesosibirsk: History

-Time

-Climate

-Lesosibirsk has a subarctic climate (Köppen climate classification Dfc).
-Lesosibirsk has high differentials between summer and winter temperatures.

 Demographics

 Administrative and municipal status

 Within the framework of administrative divisions, it is, together with the urban-type settlement of Strelka and one rural locality (the settlement of Ust-Angarsk), incorporated as the krai town of Lesosibirsk—an administrative unit with the status equal to that of the districts.
 As a municipal division, the krai town of Lesosibirsk is incorporated as Lesosibirsk Urban Okrug.